DaveHalvorsen/ALT_Introns_Exons_and_Promoters/README.md

 ![ATRX_Exon_Deletion_Alignment](/Assets/ATRX_Exon_Deletion_Alignment.jpg "ATRX_Exon_Deletion_Alignment")

 # Variants Repeats are Found in ALT Telomeres
 POT1 doesn't appear to play a major role in ALT telomeres.
-Here's a paper that showed relatively unchanged POT1 protein levels in a pre vs. post-ALT cancer (CITATION NEEDED).
+Here's a paper that showed relatively unchanged POT1 protein levels in a pre vs. post-ALT cancer (Kamranvar 2013).
 What's much more interested is the distribution of variant telomeric repeats found in ALT telomeres (Conomos 2012).
 Telomerase cells appear to have mostly TTAGGG repeats in their telomeres, but ALT telomeres also seem to have TCAGGG repeats.
 There is a very interesting model of ALT that invovles these TCAGGG repeats getting bound by nuclear receptors (Conomos 2012).

 Here are common telomeric sequences found in TEL+: